foxtartaglia/foxtartaglia/README.md

 You can call me Alek or Childe, or any cos I have on.
 C+H encouraged and w2i!!
 Usually offtab or making ponies and listening to music!!
 If you sit w/ me Ill prob friend you as a way to keep track on who is fine with me sitting with them!!
 I like typology alot alot I am enfj 2w3...
 Also you'll prob see me as my Childe pony 24/7 so ya

-When interacting with me, I basically view all my friends as siblings, whether you're older or younger than me I automatically have that kind of mindset.
-So don't playfully flirt or make comments about me ect, I will most likely distance myself from you (also because I already have my lovely partner Austin)
+When interacting with me I am most likely offtab.
+I am a very cheerful and over the top person at times.
+With my friends, whether you're older or younger than me I pretty much automatically view them in a sibling like way.
+Especially if you're older I may be nervous to talk to you because I automatically perceive you as cooler than me and someone I most likely will immediately look up to.
+PLEASE do not make weird or flirty comments about me, I will most likely distance myself from you.

 ⎯⎯⎯⎯ ・ ✧・ ⎯⎯⎯⎯